UNC-Libraries/SCTS-Documentation/Accessioning.md

 3. Click on the **Confirm Removal** option to remove the Extent sub-record, or on the **Cancel** option to retain the sub-record.
 4. Click on **Save** in the context record to save the context record with the Extent sub-record removed.

-## Agent [a.k.a.
-Names] Links
+## Agent Links

 _Maps to: Names & Subjects tab_

-This sub-record enables associating an agent as a creator, source, or subject to the materials being described, as a rights holder to a rights statement, as an agent responsible for a recorded event, and to other agents.
+Also known as names, this sub-record enables associating an agent as a creator, source, or subject to the materials being described, as a rights holder to a rights statement, as an agent responsible for a recorded event, and to other agents.

 > Note that we will be using agent records much more comprehensively in the future!